tylerthomasallen/docs/src/pages/integrations/mparticle.md

 ## Setup

 ### Prerequisites
 - This guide requires you to have already integrated the Branch and mParticle mobile SDK(s).
+- This guide requires you to have the [AdSupportFramework](https://docs.branch.io/pages/apps/ios-launch/#submitting-to-the-app-store) on iOS and [Google Play Services library] (https://docs.branch.io/pages/apps/android-launch/#submitting-to-the-play-store) on Android.

 ### Retrieve mParticle Token